 70 – 80 days.
 Indeterminate.
 Everyone loves these!
 Very sweet, 1 1/2” yellow, pear-shaped fruit great for eating fresh.
 Very productive plants will keep you in these yellow jewels all summer long!

 72 days.
 When these little Oriental jewels ripen, your eyes will be stunned with color.
 They have pretty violet-purple fruit with iridescent green streaks!
 Fruit weigh 1 to 3 ounces, are smooth and have good tasting, dark purplish-red flesh.
 Very productive with high yields.
 We are pleased to offer these again!

 80 days.
 Gorgeous, large (12 to 16 ounces) plums are the epitome of what makes a tomato great for paste and sauces: smooth, meaty, with little core and very few seeds.
 They are very solid and fragrant, with a rich, well-balanced flavor.
 And they are superb for fresh eating as well.
 The plants are robust and very productive.

 70 – 75 days.
-Here is a stunning tomato, an elongated paste tomato that is creamy white to pale yellow in color, and sweet in flavor.
+One of my favorite tomatoes!
+This stunning elongated paste tomato is creamy white to pale yellow in color, and sweet in flavor.
 Bushy plants are quite productive.
-One of our favorites for roasting and drying!
+Perfect for sauce, salsa, roasting and of course, eating fresh!

 80 days.
 This is a newer selection of this famous Italian cooking tomato.
 Long, cylindrical fruit are filled with thick, dry flesh and few seeds.
 This heavy producing variety is a standard for many Italian farmers and chefs.